-- (98) Appeals against penalties for plagiarism must be submitted formally to the appropriate Appeal Officer (Paragraph 91 a-b) or the Student Conduct Appeals Committee (Paragraph 91 -94.) - (99) Appeals must be made in writing and addressed to the appropriate University Member specified in paragraph 84 ('the Appeal Officer') within ten working days of the notice of the imposition of a penalty.
+(99) Appeals against penalties for plagiarism must be submitted formally to the appropriate Appeal Officer (Paragraph 92 a-b) or the Student Conduct Appeals Committee (Paragraph 92 -95.)

+(100) Appeals must be made in writing and addressed to the appropriate University Member specified in paragraph 84

+('the Appeal Officer') within ten working days of the notice of the imposition of a penalty.
 The Appeal Officer may refer the case to the Chair of the Student Conduct Appeals Committee.
-Appellants should structure their appeal in terms of Paragraph 100 a c and provide evidence to support their appeal. - (100) Appeals review the record of the initial investigation and its supporting documents for one or more of the following purposes:
+Appellants should structure their appeal in terms of Paragraph 101 a - c and provide evidence to support their appeal.

+(101) Appeals review the record of the initial investigation and its supporting documents for one or more of the following purposes:

 - a.
 To decide whether the initial investigation was conducted fairly and in conformity with these Rules; - b.
-To decide whether the original decision was based on sufficient and appropriate evidence to establish that Academic Misconduct occurred: or - c.
+To decide whether the original decision was based on sufficient and appropriate evidence to establish that Academic Misconduct occurred; or - c.
 To decide whether the penalty imposed was appropriate.
-Where it is determined that the penalty was inappropriate the Appeal Officer or the Student Conduct Appeals Committee may vary the penalty, provided that the new penalty is not at a higher level than the original penalty. - (101) If it is determined under Paragraph 100a that the initial investigation was not conducted fairly and/or not in conformity with these Rules, the matter will be referred back to the initial investigating body with appropriate advice from the Appeal Officer or Chair of the Student Conduct Appeals Committee. - (102) Previously unconsidered material may be presented only at the discretion of the Appeal Officer or the Chair of the Student Conduct Appeals Committee. - (103) The Student will be formally advised of: - a.
+Where it is determined that the penalty was inappropriate the Appeal Officer or the Student Conduct Appeals Committee may vary the penalty, provided that the new penalty is not at a higher level than the original penalty.

+(102) If it is determined under Paragraph 101a that the initial investigation was not conducted fairly and/or not in conformity with these Rules, the matter will be referred back to the initial investigating body with appropriate advice from the Appeal Officer or Chair of the Student Conduct Appeals Committee.

+(103) Previously unconsidered material may be presented only at the discretion of the Appeal Officer or the Chair of the Student Conduct Appeals Committee.

+(104) The Student will be formally advised of:

+- a.
 The time, date and place for the appeal hearing; - b.
 The right to be accompanied by another University Member for advice and support, that person shall not have the right of audience or to question or cross-examine the witnesses; and - c.
 The right to provide a written submission or participate in a telephone conference instead of attending a hearing (written submissions must be received not later than one working day prior to the date of the appeal hearing as advised in the notice.

-(104) Appeal hearings shall:
+(105) Appeal hearings shall:

 - a.
 Whenever possible, be heard within twenty working days of receipt of the appeal; - b.
 Be conducted in private; - c.
 Be conducted separately or collectively at the Appeal Officer's or Chair's discretion when involving more than one accused Student; - d.
 Be in the form of a non-adversarial procedure; - e.
-Admit any other person only at the Appeal Officer's or Chair's discretion, except in respect of the University Member entitled to be present under Paragraph 103b; - f.
+Admit any other person only at the Appeal Officer's or Chair's discretion, except in respect of the University Member entitled to be present under Paragraph 104b; - f.
 Grant to the Student access to relevant records, exhibits and written statements; - g.
 Produce a written record of all hearings which will be the property of the University; and - h.
-Proceed to decide the matter if the Student fails to appear or provide a submission. - (105) After the appeal hearing the Student will be formally advised within ten working days of: - a.
+Proceed to decide the matter if the Student fails to appear or provide a submission.

+(106) After the appeal hearing the Student will be formally advised within ten working days of:

+- a.
 The decision; - b.
-The new penalty (if any); and - c.
-The right to seek a review of the conduct of the disciplinary process by a University Ombudsman or the New South Wales Ombudsman. - (106) All decisions from an Appeal shall be appropriately recorded in accordance with university policy.
+The new penalty (if any); - c.
+The right to seek a review of the conduct of the disciplinary process by a University Ombudsman or the New South Wales Ombudsman; and - d.
+The University's intention to notify the Department of Education if they are an international student and the decision is to terminate their enrolment.